Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction

 \subsection{Discussion}

-The approach presented above effectively quantifies uncertainty in trajectory prediction.
-Yet, it is important to acknowledge some current limitations and potential solutions.
-One notable concern is the increased memory and computational burden, which may be prohibitive for a real-time application such as trajectory prediction.
-A possible avenue to address this limitation is through the use of ensemble distillation.
-Studies have shown that it is possible to distill an ensemble into a single model, thereby significantly reducing computational overhead while maintaining comparable accuracy \cite{malinin2019ensemble}.
-These technique offers a promising direction for future work, ensuring that our approach remains both efficient and performant.
+The proposed approach effectively quantifies uncertainty in trajectory prediction.
+However, it is important to acknowledge several current limitations and potential solutions.
+One notable challenge is the burden of increased memory and computation, which may be prohibitive for real-time applications such as trajectory prediction.
+A potential solution to this limitation is ensemble distillation, which combines an ensemble of models into a single, more efficient model, significantly reducing computational overhead while maintaining comparable accuracy \cite{malinin2019ensemble}.
+A distillation approach for motion prediction models has been proposed in~\cite{ettinger2024scaling}.
+Alternatively, ensembles can be constructed by modifying only the final layer \cite{harrison2024variational}, further mitigating computational costs.
+These techniques offer a promising direction for future work, ensuring that the approach remains both efficient and performant.